 Additional resources are available for KS1 and KS2 pupils from Scott Polar Research Institute.

-The Weddell Sea Expedition is funded by the Flotilla Foundation.
+The 2019 Weddell Sea Expedition was funded by the Flotilla Foundation.
 The Scott Polar Research Institute, University of Cambridge, leads the pioneering science programme, in partnership with The Nekton Oxford Deep Ocean Research Institute, and a team of international researchers from South Africa and New Zealand.
-The Royal Geographical Society (with IBG) is the expedition education partner in the UK.
+The Royal Geographical Society (with IBG) was the expedition education partner in the UK.

 Find out more on the Weddell Sea Expedition website.